 There is a variety of walks based around a loop from the station that go down the slope.
 But as with many lodges, some of the best bird views are just around the grounds, or walking along the road.
 They do lock the entrance, so you might have to ring the bell a lot to get back in.

-Of the highlights is the canopy walkway.
-This is located few kilometres up the road.
+One of the highlights of this area is the canopy walkway.
+This is located a few kilometres up the road from the lodge.
 You might have to arrange access with the guys running the lodge.
 Apart from the ocassional group dropping by, you may have the place to yourself.
 It is a half an hour walk from the entry gate, and a dramatic, high and swinging experience.

 The surrounding forest is highland cloud forest.
 It is regularly misty, and thus there are many epiphytic mosses, lichens and orchids.

 There are many species of orchids in the highlands of the tropical Americas.
 There are over 200 species of orchids recorded here at Wayqecha.
 This is of course the most diverse family of plants on the planet, but what is really amazing is their variety of flowers types and shapes...